hj-n/steadiness-cohesiveness/README.md

 ## Examples

 This section provides some examples to show how Steadiness and Cohesiveness respond to the projections with diverse qualities and characteristics.
-For more detailed experiments and evaluations, please refer to our paper (TBA).
+For more detailed experiments and evaluations, please refer to our [paper](http://hcil.snu.ac.kr/system/publications/pdfs/000/000/157/original/Measuring_and_Explaining_the_Inter_Cluster_Reliability_of_Multidimensional_Projections__for_VIS2021__%281%29.pdf?1626439932).

 ### vs. Varying UMAP hyperparameters